This page last updated: 9 June 2004

 POSTMARKS

 Stamps on early letters were canceled with an "X" or other pen marking.
-A manuscript "Koloa" is reported on a Numeral.
-The first date stamp put in use on the island, going by the EKU dates, was type 238.02 at Hanalei.
+A manuscript "Koloa" is noted on an 1859 Numeral.
+A circa 1870 “Kaiwa o napali” manuscript mark is attributed to an overland trail crossing a mountain pass between Hanalei and Lihue, approximating today’s “Power Line Trail.”
+The first date stamp put in use on the island, going by the earliest documented use (“EDU”) dates, was type 238.02 at Hanalei in 1879.
 Lihue and Waimea followed with their own type 238.02 devices in 1880 and Koloa with the same type in 1882.
-By my count, forty postmarks were used on Kauai before June 13, 1900, including three manuscript marks (Eleele, Koloa and Mana).
+By my count, 44 postmarks were used on Kauai before June 13, 1900, including four manuscript marks (Eleele, Kaiwa, Koloa and Mana).
 None of the Kauai marks is listed as tentative.
 Collectors can almost complete the handstamp marks of Kauai with comparative ease.
-Only a few are rare, in my opinion.
-I have found Koloa type 253.01 and Mana type 255.01 the toughest to collect, but finally obtained examples for my collection.
+Only a three are truly rare: Kilauea type 217 (the oval Kilauea Plantation mark), Koloa type 253.01 and Mana type 255.01.
 Some of the others take time and hunting, but they are obtainable.
-The manuscript marks are rare and difficult to collect.
-When the manuscript marks are included, no complete collection of Kauai postmarks exists to my knowledge.
+Three of the four manuscript marks are unique and only two examples of the fourth are known.
+Due to the manuscript marks and the unique Kilauea Plantation oval handstamp no complete collection of Kauai postmarks exists to my knowledge.

 Postmarks from Niihau are unknown.